Carotid Body Glomus Tumor (Glomus Caroticum; Carotid Body Paraganglioma)

 - Medullary thyroid carcinoma, adrenal pheochromocytomas, multiple paragangliomas, renal and pancreatic tumors

-- Multiple tumors more common in familial cases
+- Multiple tumors are more common in familial cases

-- May also develop as a response to chronic hypoxia (COPD/chronic lung disease, high altitude)
+- May also develop as a response to chronic hypoxia (chronic obstructive pulmonary disease/chronic lung disease, high altitude)

 - Chief cells rests (zellballen) and sustentacular cells within fibromuscular stroma are characteristic microscopic features